4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/collect_results.rst

     # return the results as a 'pandas.DataFrame'
     df = results.dataframe

+It is also possible to delete previously collected results with :meth:`~fourinsight.engineroom.utils.ResultCollector.delete_rows()` and :meth:`~fourinsight.engineroom.utils.ResultCollector.truncate()`.

 If you are dealing with time-dependent results, and want to 'stamp' the results with a datetime value, this is facilitated by setting 'indexing_mode' to 'timestamp'